ONSdigital/es-imputation-sg/README.md

 **Inputs:** This method requires all question value columns for current period, question_value columns for previous period, and imputation factors for each question value column.
 Note: Method recieves rows that have not responded in current period but did in previous.

-**Outputs:** A Json string which represents the input - (prev_question_columns & imputation_factor columns) .
+**Outputs:** A JSON string which represents the input - (prev_question_columns & imputation_factor columns) .
 Current question value columns are now imputed.

 ## Imputation Functions